-We want our funding to bring about positive change in the lives of working families who are supporting a child, but don’t have enough money or resources to meet their basic needs, including being involved in the community and wider society.
+We mean that a family doesn’t have enough money or resources to meet its basic needs, including being involved in the community and wider society.